 We have arranged for H+ students to have max.
 3 sessions of 45 minutes each, with a professional well-being coach.
 You are free to schedule a session anywhere between December and the end of Honours+.

-This coach is Adina Petre from MyInsights.
-Adina is a professional psychologist and coach, and she would like to offer you all the following:
+This coach is Bibi Linssen, and she would like to offer you all the following: